-The latest Animal Crossing: New Horizons update, which drops on July 30, brings a much-requested feature with cloud saves, in addition to weekly fireworks shows and the ability to visit other players’ islands in your dreams.
+Dropping on July 30, The update to Animal Crossing: New Horizons brings a much-requested feature with cloud saves — in addition to weekly fireworks shows and the ability to visit other players’ islands in your dreams.

 Players will need to opt-in to the game’s cloud save system, which will exist separately from the Nintendo Switch’s native cloud back up service.
 As such, the feature will be more limited, requiring players to contact Nintendo customer service directly, with cloud saves designed exclusively for those that have had to replace or repair their Switch.